ektiders/a/_pages/about.md

 I'm a Junior at [North South University](https://www.northsouth.edu/), majoring in `Economics` with a minor in `Mathematics`.

-Currently, I work as a `TA` in the *Department of Mathematics and Physics*, NSU.
+Currently, I work as a `Teaching Assistant` in the *Department of Mathematics and Physics*, NSU.

 ⬇️ ektider.sporsho.241@northsouth.edu